MaxwellGrant90/MaxwellGrant90/README.md

-Project 2 - World Happiness Report 2019 - a Tableau dashboard and a linear regression in a Jupyter Notebook.
+<h1>Project 1 - Project 2 - World Happiness Reports 2005-2020</h1>
+<h2>- a Tableau dashboard and a linear regression in a Jupyter Notebook with exploratory data analysis.</h2>

 Link to the dashboard: https://public.tableau.com/app/profile/maxwell.grant/viz/WorldHappinessReportDashboard_16211719322600/Dashboard1